eosrio/hyperion-docs/docs/chain.md

    - `"ad_idx_queues": 1` ⇒ Multiplier for action indexing queues
    - `"max_autoscale": 4` ⇒ Max number of readers to autoscale
    - `"auto_scale_trigger": 20000` ⇒ Number of itens on queue to trigger autoscale
+   - `"routing_mode": "heatmap"` ⇒ We recommend using the `heatmap` routing algorithm since it uses less memory.
+If you see performance issues on large chains with very unbalanced action distribution (majority of the action on a single contract) you can change it to `round_robin` to improve throughput.
+Keep in mind that the `round_robin` method will use more RAM as it has larger `ds_pool_size` values

   <br>